nsivakanthan/SALSA/README.md

   - srnf_reg.py - Register shapes and obtain means on a per shape level.

   - srnf_reg_all.py - Register shapes and obtain means pooled between vertebrae and discs, respectively.

-# Results:

-To see the full results with explanation, feel free to read our paper or visit this website!